 The HME faculty has worked with program alumni to establish internship opportunities in the organization that these alumni work in.
 These sites include a wide range of human service, not-for-profit or educational organizations.
 Students may also propose an internship site for consideration by the faculty.

-Children's Media Project (CMP) is nonprofit based in Poughkeepsie serving the Hudson Valley with media education and technology training.
-MPS interns would work directly with CMP's after-school youth employment program, Media Magic, where students practice digital/media literacy skills in a constructivist, project-based learning environment to collaborate in producing original works in film, radio, animation, graphic design, and video game design.
+The Art Effect is a not-for-profit community-based, multi-arts educational center, dedicated to bringing a wide range of creative, educational, and culturally-enriching programs to diverse audiences throughout the Hudson Valley.
+MPS interns would work directly with The Art Effect's after-school youth employment program, Media Magic, where students practice digital/media literacy skills in a constructivist, project-based learning environment to collaborate in producing original works in film, radio, animation, graphic design, and video game design.
 Internship activities include: media education research, curriculum development, and direct instruction; assistance with program-related administrative tasks and grant reporting; assisting with clerical and other office duties.

 The Green Teen program empowers urban youth to be effective community change-agents by immersing them in the local food system.
 This youth development program teaches life and work skills through hands-on experiences in farming and gardening, health and nutrition, entrepreneurship, and leadership.